StoryAnvil/BlogAndWiki/wiki/projects/cogwheel/start.md

 Cogwheel.log("Hello World")
 ```
 3. Type `/@storyanvil dispatch-script hello_world.sa` in chat
-4. You will see `Hello World!` in miencraft logs
+4. You will see `Hello World!` in minecraft logs

 ## Varibles
 To store output of method in varible use syntax below: